 The Common Fund for Commodities (CFC) is an autonomous intergovernmental financial institution established within the framework of the United Nations.
 The Agreement Establishing the Common Fund for Commodities was negotiated in the United Nations Conference on Trade and Development (UNCTAD) from 1976 to 1980 and became effective in 1989.
 The first commodity development project was approved in 1991.

-The Common Fund’s mandate is to enhance the socio-economic development of commodity producers and contribute to the development of society as a whole.
+The Common Fund’s mandate is to enhance the socioeconomic development of commodity producers and contribute to the development of society as a whole.
 In line with its market-oriented approach, the Fund concentrates on commodity development projects financed from its resources.
 These resources consist of voluntary contributions, capital subscriptions by Member Countries transferred to the Second Account and interest earned.
-Whereas voluntary contributions can be used for either grants or loans, the capital subscription transferred to the Second Account can only be applied for loan-financing of projects.
-Through co-operation with other development institutions, the private sector and civil society, the Fund endeavours to achieve overall efficiency in and impact on commodity development.
+In partnership with other development institutions, the private sector and civil society, the Fund endeavours to achieve overall efficiency in and impact on commodity development.

-CFC interventions use value chain approach to identify chain participants to identify opportunities and obstacles in specific commodity value chains thereby developing viable solutions.
+CFC interventions use value chain approach to identify chain participants and to pinpoint opportunities and obstacles in specific commodity value chains thereby developing viable solutions.
 Value chain analysis leads to identification of opportunities for value chain development.

 The CFC supported interventions cover all aspects of the value chain from production to consumption i.e. from “field to the fork”.
+The CFC supports commodity based activities along the entire commodity value chain which extend across local, national, regional and international markets.
 Specifically targeted areas are:

 Production, productivity and quality improvements

 Introduction of measures to minimise the physical marketing and trading risks